hazelcast/hazelcast/hazelcast-documentation/src/hostedmancenter/HostedManagementCenter.md

 2- Adding the snippet below to your `hazelcast.xml` configuration file.

 ```xml
 <properties>
      <property name="hazelcast.hosted.management.enabled">true</property>
 </properties>
 ```

-Also, `security-token` property in the management center configuration should be specified.
+Also `security-token` property in the management center configuration should be specified.
 This token can be grabbed from Hosted Management Center after registration (please see next section).
 It can be added to `hazelcast.xml` configuration file with below line.

 ```xml
 <management-center security-token="YOUR_SECURITY_TOKEN" />
 ```

----

 # Sign Up & Login

 Go to [http://manage.hazelcast.com/3.2/](http://manage.hazelcast.com/3.2/) using any web browser.
 Below page will load.

 ![](images/1Login.jpg)